-In 4x25G mode, the subports can function as network, tool, or hybrid ports, as well as GigaStream port members.
-They cannot function as stack ports.
+In 4x25G mode, the subports can function as network, tool, stack, circuit and hybrid ports.
+GigaStream port members can be activated in the tool, stack, and hybrid port types.

 There are rules for configuring parent ports and subports.
 For more information, refer to the port command in the reference section of the GigaVUE-OS CLI Reference Guide.
 Once the port breakout mode has been configured, refer to Breakout Panels.